mtle-dev/data_test/README.md

 ├── a_01/    # AWS platform from scratch
 ├── a_02/    # Dask for distributed computing
 ├── a_03/    # MLOps with Metaflow
-├── a_04/    # Marketing attribution that makes sense
-├── a_05/    # Real-time streaming (actually real-time)
 ├── b_01/    # Teaching vector databases
 └── b_05/    # PMO for data teams
 ```